Spark plug health, on today’s engines is very important, and if ignored, can cause serious problems.

 Firstly, keeping track of your spark plug health, is easier than you think.
 And, if you do need to replace them, you’ll see a apparent difference, in your engines performance.
 The engine will run smoother and faster, and the vehicle will have better acceleration.
 Furthermore, you may also notice an improvement in fuel economy.

 Normal Wear And Tear (Healthy Engine)

-Spark plugs don’t last forever, Even if your engine is in perfect condition.
+Spark plugs don’t last forever, even if your engine is in perfect condition.
 The two biggest reasons are:

-Spark Plug Deposit Buildup
+1. Spark Plug Deposit Buildup

-When deposits form on spark plugs, it can lead to pre-ignition of the fuel.
+When deposits form on spark plugs, it can lead to pre ignition of the fuel.

-When a spark plug ignites, it has to travel across a gap of space in order provide the right level of combustion at the right moment.
-As spark plugs age, this gap widens as a result of extreme temperatures, debris and normal wear and tear.
-If the gap is too far apart, combustion will be erratic or ineffective.
+When a spark plug ignites, it has to travel across a gap of space.
+Consequently, in order provide the right level of combustion, at the right moment.
+However, as spark plugs age, this gap widens, as a result of extreme temperatures, debris and normal wear and tear.
+Then, if the gap is too far apart, combustion will be erratic or ineffective.